 - 82,4% for people who inject drugs.

-- Taking into account the relative size of these populations, the overall prevalence of infection among HIV positive people was estimated at 6,2%, with an interquartile range (IQR) of 3,4% to 11,9%.
+- Taking into account the relative size of these populations, the overall prevalence of infection among HIV positive people was estimated to be 6,2%, with an interquartile range (IIQ) of 3,4% to 11,9%.

 - The chances of HCV infection were 5,8 times higher for people living with HIV compared to their HIV-negative counterparts.

-"We found a consistent higher prevalence of HCV in HIV-infected than HIV-negative individuals in all vulnerable groups and regions, but especially in [people who inject drugs]," the study authors concluded.
-"Oriented and the scope of these approaches are necessary for [people who inject drugs] and [among men who have sex with men] because stigma and other factors may limit their access to services for testing and treatment."
+"We found a consistent higher prevalence of HCV in HIV-infected individuals than HIV-negative individuals in all vulnerable groups and regions, but especially in [people who inject drugs]," the study authors concluded.
+"Targeted and within reach of these approaches are necessary for [people who inject drugs] and [among men who have sex with men] because stigmatization and other factors may limit their access to services for testing and treatment."

-"The study shows that not only are people living with HIV who are at much higher risk of HCV infection, groups such as people who inject drugs have extremely high prevalence of HCV infection - More than 80%, "Philippa Easterbrook of the Global Programme of hepatitis said at Bristol University, in a press release.
-"There is a need to carry out routine tests for the diagnosis of infection in HIV-HCV programs in the world, especially among high vulnerability groups as a first step to access new and highly curative treatments for HCV."
+"The study shows that it is not just people living with HIV who are at a much greater risk of HCV infection, groups such as people who inject drugs have an extremely high prevalence of HCV infection - over 80%, "Philippa Easterbrook of the Global Hepatitis Program said at the University of Bristol in a press release.
+"There is a need for routine testing for the diagnosis of infection in HCV HIV programs worldwide, especially among high-vulnerability groups, as a first step towards accessing new and highly curative treatments for HCV."

-"This study shows how important the control and prophylaxis in the population of injecting drug use that is underway in the HCV epidemic in people with HIV infection, especially in Eastern European countries (translator's note: Eastern Europe and the entire Asian continent act as a melting pot, rather, a pressure cooker with respect to HCV and HIV epidemics about to explode, especially with this humanitarian crisis that is generated by the civil war in Syria and chaos that ISIS spreads these regions with consequences and ramifications of unknowable dimensions) l, "added Peter Vickermanfrom the University of Bristol.
+"This study shows how important is the control and prophylaxis in the population of injecting drug use that is underway in the HCV virus outbreak in people with HIV infection, especially in Eastern European countries (Translator's note: Eastern Europe and the entire continent of Asia function as a cauldron, in other words, a panela of pressure on the HCV and HIV epidemics about to explode, especially with this humanitarian crisis that is generated by the civil war in Syria and the chaos that ISIS spreads in these regions with consequences and unfoldings of unknowable dimensions), "added Vickermanfrom Peter of the University of Bristol.

-"It also shows the need for ema scale prevention interventions such as exchange programs and distribution of needles and syringes and opioid substitution treatment and access to treatment for HIV and HCV, to reduce morbidity and new infections . "
+"It also shows the need for scale prevention interventions such as needle and syringe exchange and distribution programs as well as opioid replacement therapies as well as access to HIV and HCV treatment to reduce morbidity and new infections . "

-"Despite a systematic search of published and unpublished literature, the estimates were identified in only 45% of the countries and the quality of the studies was variable," he acknowledged the author Platt Amendment in the release.
-"Improving HCV and HIV surveillance is essential to help define the epidemiology of infection and inform appropriate policies for testing, prevention, treatment and care for people in need."
+"Despite a systematic search of published and unpublished literature, estimates were identified in only 45% of countries and the quality of studies were variable," acknowledged author Platt Amendment on the release.
+"Improved HCV and HIV surveillance is imperative to help define the epidemiology of infection and to inform appropriate policies for testing, prevention, treatment and care of people in need."

-Additionally, the estimates depend on the presence of specific antibody to HCV and some people infected with hepatitis C virus, either naturally or with treatment.
-The most commonly cited figure for the proportion of people who are tested spontaneously HCV is about 25%, and slightly lower for people with HIV, but Cooke and Hallet noted that high load studies populations HIV + suggest that perhaps only half of people with HCV antibodies present have detectable viral load of HCV and therefore could benefit from treatment.
+In addition, the estimates depend on the presence of HCV-specific antibody and some people infected with the hepatitis C virus, either naturally or with treatment.
+The most commonly cited figures for the proportion of people who test spontaneously for HCV are about 25%, and slightly lower for people with HIV, but Cooke and Hallet have noted that studies of high-burden HIV + populations suggest that perhaps only half of people with HCV antibodies have currently detectable HCV viral load and therefore could benefit from treatment.

-While the population of coinfected is a small part of all people with hepatitis C in the world - probably less than 5% - can count for a higher proportion of individuals with HCV- attributable morbidity and mortality, as suggested by Cooke and Hallet.
-Targeting the population coinfected with HIV / HCV "could be an early form to get the biggest" upgrade "(...) of the HCV treatment."
-As well as being highly effective with high cure rates for over 90% with new treatments free interferon that are almost as effective in patients with HIV and relatively easy to make with ART, "concluded by Cooke and Hallet s.
-In addition to using the infrastructure of treatment programs for HIV in order to treat co-infected people with HIV / HCV, "the world community must leverage and emulate the most successful global response against AIDS to ensure greater access to treatment HCV for everyone. "
+While the co-infected population is a small part of all people with the hepatitis C virus worldwide - probably less than 5% - it can count for a higher proportion of individuals with HCV- attributable to morbidity and mortality, as suggested by Cooke and Hallet.
+Targeting the co-infected population with HIV / HCV "could be an initial way to begin the major" upgrade "(...) of HCV treatment."
+As well as being highly effective with high cure rates for more than 90% , with new interferon-free treatments that are almost as effective in patients with HIV and relatively easy to do with HAART, "celebrated by Cooke and Hallett.
+In addition to using the HIV treatment program infrastructure to treat people infected with HIV / HCV, "the global community needs to leverage and emulate the greatest success of the global AIDS response to ensure greater access to HIV treatment.
+HCV for all. "

-Translated from the original English located in More Than 2 Million People Worldwide Are coinfected with HIV and Hepatitis C written by Liz Highleyman on February 23 two thousand and 16; reviewed by Mara Macedo
+Translated from the original English located in More Than 2 Million People Worldwide Are coinfected with HIV and Hepatitis C written by Liz Highleyman on the twenty-third of February of two thousand and 16; reviewed by Mara Macedo